Class of 2024

 Sophia Neglia (CBC)

-A third-year PhD student working in the Fox lab to activate tetrazine ligation in the absence of light.
+A PhD student working in the Fox lab to activate tetrazine ligation in the absence of light.
 We aim to investigate the protein interactions in localized cellular environments in live mammalian cells using this novel method.

 Stephanie Richardson-Solorzano (BISC)